tbckr/google-cloud-foundation/README.md

 While this repository is opinionated and may not be a one-size-fits-all solution, it can serve as a reference for myself and others who are interested.
-I have made an effort to document everything thoroughly, but if you have any questions, feel free to open an issue, and I will respond as soon as possible.
+I have made an effort to document everything thoroughly, but if you have any questions, feel free to open an issue.

 ## Architecture